open-uem/openuem-docs/docs/04-Console/05-agents.md

 - Delete.
 You can delete the agent but note that, unless you uninstall the agent, it'll keep trying to send new information.

 ![More actions for enabled agent](/img/console/more_actions_enabled_agent.png)

+If you click on the hostname associated with the agent you'll visit the Computers view